DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Transfer.md

 ## Apply

-After selecting the family in the table on the left, select the parameters to be transferred/copied to the other family.
+After selecting the family in the table on the left, select the parameters to transfer/copy to the other family.
 Now select the family that should receive the selected parameters in the table on the right.
-To complete, click Apply to transfer the parameters to the chosen family.
+To complete, click Apply to transfer the parameters to the selected family.

 ![ParaManager Apply](../../assets\images\ParaManager\PM-Tr-Apply.gif)

 <sub>Note: the version on the image may not reflect the [latest version of ParaManager](https://diroots.com/revit-plugins/manage-revit-parameters-in-projects-and-families-with-paramanager/).</sub>